axchen7/vcsmc/README.md

   or VNCSMC otherwise.
 - `--hash-trick`: uses the hash trick to speed up computation.
 Only applies when `--hyperbolic` is set, and essentially required if `--lookahead-merge` is set.
+- `--checkpoint-grads`: use gradient checkpointing to reduce memory usage.

 Train primates, JC69: